onsi/ginkgo/index.md

 and Ginkgo will take the rest.
 More details about `Fail` and about using matcher libraries other than Gomega can be found in the [Using Other Matcher Libraries](#using_other_matcher_libraries) section.

+###Logging Output

+Ginkgo provides a globally available `io.Writer` called `GinkgoWriter` that you can write to.  `GinkgoWriter` aggregates input while a test is running and only dumps it to stdout if the test fails.
+When running in verbose mode (`ginkgo -v` or `go test -ginkgo.v`) `GinkgoWriter` always immediately redirects its input to stdout.

 ###Converting Existing Tests

 If you have an existing XUnit test suite that you'd like to convert to a Ginkgo suite, you can use the `ginkgo convert` command: